orourkedd/effects-as-data-redux/README.md

 This module contains Redux cmds and handlers for seamless Redux and effects-as-data connection.
 It also exposes helper functions to autogenerate cmds and effects-as-data functions from Redux actions.

+This module is meant to be used with [effects-as-data](https://github.com/orourkedd/effects-as-data).

 ## Installation
 ```
 npm i effects-as-data-redux --save